oracle-samples/oracle-db-examples/java/jdbc/BasicSamples/Readme.md

  ## UCPBasic.java
  This sample shows simple steps of how JDBC applications use the Oracle Universal Connection Pool (UCP).

+  ## UCPHarvesting.java
+ This code sample shows how applications use the connection harvesting feature of UCP.

  ## UCPLabeling.java
- This sample shows how applications use the connection labeling feature of Oracle Universal Connection Pool (UCP).
+ This sample shows how applications use the connection labeling feature of UCP.

- ## UCPHarvesting.java
+ ##